StreamGaze: Gaze-Guided Temporal Reasoning and Proactive Understanding in Streaming Videos: Gaze-Guided Streaming Data Construction

 From a raw gaze trajectory $\mathcal{G}$, we first identify fixation intervals.
 Each fixation is characterized by a spatial centroid $(\bar{x}_i, \bar{y}_i)$ and a temporal span $[t_i^s, t_i^e] \subseteq [1, T]$, where $t_i^s$ and $t_i^e$ denote the start and end timestamps.
 If $N$ fixations are detected, the resulting set is written as

-Each fixation is represented by its spatial centroid $(\bar{x}_i, \bar{y}_i)$ and temporal span $[t_i^s, t_i^e] \subseteq [1, T]$, corresponding to the start and end timestamps of the fixation.
-The spatial centroid is obtained by averaging all gaze points within the interval.
+The spatial centroid is obtained by averaging all gaze points within each interval.
 To extract $\mathcal{F}$, we apply two criteria: \textit{(i) point-wise stability} and \textit{(ii) scene consistency}.

-\textbf{Point-wise stability.} We identify $[t_i^s, t_i^e]$ as a fixation when the gaze points remain spatially concentrated and temporally stable.
-We enforce spatial stability by requiring that
+\textbf{Point-wise stability.} We first determine whether a sequence of gaze points can be considered a fixation by evaluating its spatial and temporal stability.
+If gaze points remain spatially concentrated within a localized region and persist for a sufficient duration, a candidate temporal interval is regarded as a fixation temporal span$[t_i^s, t_i^e]$.
+To assess spatial stability, we compute the centroid $(\bar{x}_i, \bar{y}_i)$ as the average of gaze points within the interval, and require that each gaze point lies within a bounded radius:

-where $r_{\text{thresh}}$ denotes the maximum spatial dispersion allowed around the fixation centroid $(\bar{x}_i, \bar{y}_i)$.
-To ensure comparability across datasets with different resolutions, we normalize $r_{\text{thresh}}$ by the frame width.
-Furthermore, we ensure temporal stability by enforcing a minimum duration:
+where $r_{\text{thresh}}$ denotes the maximum allowable spatial dispersion around the centroid.
+To ensure consistency across datasets with varying resolutions, we normalize $r_{\text{thresh}}$ by the frame width.
+In addition, we enforce temporal stability by requiring that the interval duration exceeds a minimum threshold: